 |Price||$4,395/ £3,350 (one-time payment)||From $39/£30/ month/3 users||From $27/£20/ month/user||From $99/£75/ month/2 users||From $299/£225/ month|

 |Deployment||Cloud, SaaS, Web||Cloud, SaaS, Web, Android, iOS||Cloud, SaaS, Web, Mac, Windows, Android, iOS Native||Web, Mac, Windows, iOS||Web, Mac, Windows, iOS, Linux, Android|

 Find success with a stock control system

-An extensive stock control system, such as pixi*, requires a large inventory and is not so well suited to smaller websites due to its hefty price tag.
-Nevertheless, it represents the key concept of these systems: only by optimising your structure and automating shipping and transaction procedures can a growing online store yield a long-term profit.
-It’s therefore imperative for the success of a store that procedures such as orders, purchases, sales, and warehouse management are automated as soon as possible, which can be done with the help of inventory management software.
+Only by optimising your structure and automating shipping and transaction procedures can a growing webshop yield a long-term profit.
+It’s therefore imperative for the success of a webstore that procedures such as orders, purchases, sales, and warehouse management are automated as soon as possible, which can be done with the help of a warehouse management system.
 Using an appropriate merchandise management program ensures that you save time and money, which can both be invested in other areas such as marketing or advertising.